Quackit Logo

 Specifies that the marquee should run fast.

-Applies to: Non-replaced block-level elements and non-replaced 'inline-block' elements
+Non-replaced block-level elements and non-replaced 'inline-block' elements

-Inherited: No
+No

-Media: Visual
+Visual

-At the time of writing, CSS3 was still under development and browser support for many CSS3 properties was limited or non-existent.
-For maximum browser compatibility many web developers add browser-specific properties by using extensions such as -webkit- for Safari and Google Chrome, -ms- for Internet Explorer, -moz- for Firefox, -o- for Opera etc. As with any CSS property, if a browser doesn't support a proprietary extension, it will simply ignore it.
+For maximum browser compatibility many web developers add browser-specific properties by using extensions such as -webkit- for Safari, Google Chrome, and Opera (newer versions), -ms- for Internet Explorer, -moz- for Firefox, -o- for older versions of Opera etc. As with any CSS property, if a browser doesn't support a proprietary extension, it will simply ignore it.

 This practice is not recommended by the W3C, however in many cases, the only way you can test a property is to include the CSS extension that is compatible with your browser.